Adwithr/calculator/README.md

-# The Odin Project final project of foundations
+The Odin Project Final Project of Foundations